RMI-PACTA/pacta.aggregate.loanbook.plots/README.md

 directories and file names that exist in your work environment and that the paramters are consistent with the input files available to you.

+This repository contains an `example.env` file, which you can use to adjust the paths, file names and parameters to your environment and then save as `.env` at the root level of the repository.

 ## Running the Analysis

 Once you have set up the .env file correctly, you can simply run the